vorpalnet/blade/proto/webrtc/README.md

   IP, so the provider must be given `external.ipv4` or it will advertise an unreachable candidate.
   Both apply only to anchored calls; a relayed browser-to-browser call needs neither.
-- Media-plane settings are passed as servlet context parameters and handed to the JSR-309 driver verbatim; see the JSR-309 media controller driver's documentation for the keys it understands (the media server's WebSocket URL, `stun.address`, `stun.port`, `turn.url`, `external.ipv4`, `network.interfaces`).
+- Media-plane settings live in `webrtc.json` under `driverProperties`, and are handed to the JSR-309 driver verbatim; see the driver's own documentation for the keys it understands (the media server's WebSocket URL, `stun.address`, `stun.port`, `turn.url`, `external.ipv4`, `network.interfaces`). `driverName` picks between drivers when more than one is installed; leave it blank for the usual single-driver case.
+Both are read **once, at deployment** — the factory is built at startup and republishing configuration does not rebuild it, so a change here needs a redeploy.
 - **The driver jar has to be visible to this WAR.** Skinny-WAR policy keeps everything but the framework out of `WEB-INF/lib` and `DriverManager` only finds what the classloader can see, so the JSR-309 media controller driver jars must be deployed into the `blade-shared`